 We know that the first-year of college can be challenging for students.
-We offer a wide range of activities, events, services, and resources and designed to help students make a smooth transition to college life and find their place in campus life.
+We offer a wide range of activities, events, services, and resources designed to help students make a smooth transition to college life.

 We encourage students to: